Zhaopudark/PSComputerManagementZp/Tests/Components/README.md

     ```
 - **Inputs**

-    A powershell doc string.
+    String.
 - **Outputs**

-    A formatted string that can be used in markdown directly.
+    String.

 ### Get-ClassDoc

 - **Description**

     Get class docs from a script file.
+    Return a hashtable with class names as keys and class docs as values.
 - **Inputs**

-    A script file path.
+    String.
 - **Outputs**

-    A hashtable with class names as keys and class docs as values.
+    Hashtable.

 ### Get-DefaultSddl